 Personally, I’m not an enormous fan of found-footage horror films (especially when it comes to many modern-horrors).
 However, ‘Cloverfield’ is a rare exception to this, as when this film was first announced, it was surrounded in mystery.
 As the images and clips that were released revealed literally nothing about the film’s plot.
 Now, years after it’s release, we know it’s a large-scale classic monster throwback, all brought together with a dark atmosphere, clearly inspired by classic monster flicks such as the original: ‘Godzilla’ and ‘King Kong’.

-When the US Defense Department discovers a videotape in the former Central Park, the footage begins to reveal a group of friends celebrating a surprise farewell party in the apartment of: ‘Rob Hawkins’ in Lower Manhattan, that is until the footage continues on, and soon begins to show an event far more disturbing…
+Plot Summary: After the U.S. Defense Department discover a videotape in the former Central Park, the located footage reveals a group of friends celebrating a surprise farewell party in the apartment of: ‘Rob Hawkins’ in Lower Manhattan, that is until the footage continues-on, and soon begins to show an event far more disturbing…

 Aside from Lizzy Caplan and T.J.
 Miller, the rest of the cast are mostly unknown.
 However, I would say they all did a decent job, as the majority of their screen-time is consisted of running and panicking as they make their way through the streets of New York.
 I really enjoyed Lizzy Caplan’s performance in particular, as her character (Marlena) gets thrown into an intense and painful situation later in the story.
 This also results in one of the most disturbing/memorable scenes of the film.
 Unfortunately however, the characters aren’t given a huge amount of development, aside from a few short scenes throughout the film.